Isacww/Is/Atlas/Videos/Creatures in higher dimensions - 2025-12-27.md

 Functions evoke [[biological emergence]], with [[parameters as "genes"]] in a genotype-phenotype system.
 The video ties this to evolution exploring parameter spaces, creating diverse forms without direct design.
 This is repeated as a "mathematical zoo," suggesting deeper connections between math and life, with [[form]]s resembling natural creatures.

 ### Tool and Practical Applications
 The hyperspace toy is an interactive tool for creating functions, with source code available.
 It allows programming logic like loops or [[random]]ness to generate [[fractal]]s or turbulence.
-This is repeated as a way to "grow your own emergent garden," blending math with creative exploration.
+This is repeated as a way to "grow your own emergent garden," blending [[math]] with creative exploration.

-The video's narrative builds from basic functions to hyperspace visualization, portraying math as a tool for discovering complex, life-like patterns.
+The video's narrative builds from basic functions to hyperspace visualization, portraying math as a tool for discovering complex, life-like [[pattern]]s.
 It's inspirational, with animations illustrating concepts, and concludes with an invitation to experiment.
 ## Synchronicities
 <!-- events that lined up -->